davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

   - Default capacity is 4 MB/s, or 4,000 records per second (equivalent for 4 shards)
   - 8 MB/s read/out
   - Scales automatically - using throughput metric peak within last 30 days
-    - Max scale is equivalent of 10 shards
+    - Max scale is equivalent of 10 shards when first provisioned - apparently can scale beyond this though.
   - Pay per stream per hour AND data in/out per GB

 ### Demo